incognitochain/incognito-cli/README.md

    This function creates a pDEX contributing transaction.
 See more about this transaction: https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md

 OPTIONS:
-   --privateKey value, --prvKey value  a base58-encoded private key --pairId value                      the ID of the contributing pair (see https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md)
+   --privateKey value, -p value  a base58-encoded Incognito private key --pairId value                the ID of the contributing pair (see https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md)
-   --tokenID value                     ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --tokenID value, --id value   the Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --amount value, --amt value         the amount of the action (default: 0) --version value, -v value           version of the transaction (1 or 2) (default: 2)
+   --amount value, --amt value   the Incognito amount of the action (default: 0) --version value, -v value     version of the transaction (1 or 2) (default: 2)

 ```